mobomo/acsf-orb/README.md

   deployments.
 - `acsf-user`: Sets the acsf user account.
 - `acsf-site`: Sets the project site.
 You can get this value looking at your acsf url: `https://www.[env]-[site].acsitefactory.com`
+- `slack-channel`: The Slack Channel to send notifications.
+- `with-jira`: Boolean.
+If set to "true" it will transition tickets on the Jira project.
+- `jira-transition-id`: The Jira transition ID.
+- `jira-url`: The Jira Cloud URL
+- `jira-project`: The Jira Project key for which we should transition tickets.

 **NOTE**: To perform API calls to the site factory is recommended to create a "machine" user in the site factory (in each environment!).
 This user should have the role "release engineer" to have the correct permissions to use the